List of county routes in Suffolk County, New York (1–25): County Route 20

 Sheep Pasture Road is an alternate route in East Setauket connecting Stony Brook to Port Jefferson Station.
 For a small section it is broken up into Upper Sheep Pasture Road and Lower Sheep Pasture Road.
-Its main claim to fame is its name which at one time meant that there were sheep and pastures around in abundance but currently it is a heavily travelled artery and is almost all residential.
-The only sheep to be found are in a petting zoo about a mile north of the road on Gnarled Hollow Road.
-There are a few businesses closer to the eastern end in Port Jefferson Station.
-There is a picturesque bridge over the Long Island Rail Road track as it enters Port Jefferson Station.
-Unfortunately this bridge has been the scene of quite a few suicides in recent years by despondent youths.
-One of the largest Greek Orthodox church complexes on Long Island is on this road.
-It is the responsibility of Brookhaven town to maintain this road.
+Its name at one time meant that there were sheep and pastures around in abundance but currently it is a heavily travelled artery and is almost all residential.